Tim Erlandsson: IK Frej

 On 23 January 2019, Erlandsson joined Superettan team IK Frej.

 Erlandsson opted to leave Frej in June 2019, without making a first-team appearance, and take a break from playing professional football due to mental health issues around anxiety.

 Falkenbergs FF

 On 29 November 2019, Erlandsson joined Falkenbergs FF ahead of their 2020 season in the Allsvenskan.

+Halmstad

+On 17 December 2023, Erlandsson signed a contract with his hometown club Halmstads BK for the 2024 and 2025 seasons.

 International career

 In July 2016, Erlandsson was named to Sweden U23 that participated in the 2016 Summer Olympics.

+Erlandsson was first called up to the senior Sweden national team in January 2017 for friendlies against the Ivory Coast and Slovakia, remaining on the bench in both.